apache/doris/README.md

 ### 4.1 Compile in Docker environment (Recommended)

-We offer a docker images as a Doris compilation environment.
+We offer a docker image as a Doris compilation environment.
 You can compile Doris from source in it and run the output binaries in other Linux environment.

 Firstly, you must be install and start docker service.